Build and Run an Executable on NVIDIA Hardware

 cfg.
 Use the

-last specified build folder.
-In case of no stored build
+happens in the last specified build folder.
+When there is no stored build folder value, the

 cfg = coder.gpuConfig('exe'); cfg.Hardware = coder.hardware('NVIDIA Jetson'); cfg.Hardware.BuildDir = '~/remoteBuildDir'; cfg.CustomSource = fullfile('main.cu');